 “Hide not your Talents.
 They for use were made: “What’s a Sun-Dial in the Shade?” by Benjamin Franklin

-Like the Sun-Dial in the quote by Benjamin Franklin (founder of UPenn), let your talents and differentiated offering – that is ‘you’ shine through when you apply to Upenn.
-Your unique offering highlighting your achievements, preferably fit in a story arc would help you succeed in getting into UPenn.
+Like the Sun-Dial in the quote by Benjamin Franklin (founder of UPenn), let your talents and differentiated offering – that is ‘you’ - shine through when you apply to Upenn.
+Your unique offering highlighting your achievements, preferably structured as a story arc, would help you succeed in getting into UPenn.

 In University of Pennsylvania admission process for undergraduates, it is essential that the application helps them discover who you are, what is important to you, and how you would flourish at Penn’s campus.
 Your application should not look like anyone else’s, authenticity is paramount for them.
-And your hopes, dreams, accomplishments, and interests are yours and yours alone; and they should reflect in your application.
-For them ideal candidate is one who believe in applying their knowledge in “service to society” to the wider world.
+And your hopes, dreams, accomplishments, and interests are yours and yours alone; they should reflect in your application.
+For them, the ideal candidate believes in applying their knowledge in “service to society” to the wider world.
 Very clearly, a differentiated application which reflects your persona and helps you stand out from others is what will get you through UPenn.
 Like we have mentioned in one of our other blogs, one way of building your persona is through an extensive MBTI analysis and using that to power the persona you showcase in your application.

 University of Pennsylvania’s Ranking

 According to U.S.News University of Pennsylvania is #8 ranked in National Universities in 2017.
 In the given link one can find the rankings of the programs there as well.